TimothyOlsson/DD2404-project/results/notebook.md

 WOW!
 I collected everything to one big list and converted to a numpy array instead of appending to numpy array.
 Now all the data loads in 0.02 seconds (increase by 36 000 times!)

+### 2017-12-12
+A bunch of things have been completed:

+Found an error when loading the data that resulted in lower performance.
+The script loaded empty sequences (very noisy) and could not handle X as an amino acid.
+It resulted in a really bad performance for the network.